Unleash/unleash/website/docs/integrations/jira-server-plugin-installation.md

 ### Edit existing servers

 In the list of known servers, each server has a connected edit button.
-Clicking the Edit button brings up the edit dialog for the server, allowing you to change the details for the selected server
+Clicking the edit button brings up the edit dialog for the server, allowing you to change the details for the selected server

 ![Jira Manage Apps - Edit server](/img/jira_server_edit_server.png)